meveo-org/meveo/meveo-admin-ejbs/src/main/java/org/meveo/service/git/README.md

 Meveo is a git server and client.

 Each meveo module has a dedicated repository.

+# Cloning in meveo a remote git repository

 You typically install an existing meveo module by cloning its git repository in meveo.
 In the admin console
 * go to "Configuration > Storages > Git repositories" and click the button `New`